JuliaClimate/MeshArrays.jl/README.md

 ### Use example

-Let's integrate a diffusion equation over the surface of a cube:
+Let's integrate a diffusion equation over the surface of a simple cube.
+Starting from noisy `DemoVariables[1]`, this example produces smooth `DemoVariables[2]` as depicted below.

 ```
 using MeshArrays; p=dirname(pathof(MeshArrays));